pauldgayle/ibm-data-science-certificate/README.md

 While courses 1-5 were helpful, the subjects taught and projects submitted are easily reflected in the following course finals, 6-9.

-## (WIP) Here are the projects attached to this repository, and the methods learned / used within each course
+## (WIP) Here are the projects attached to this repository, and the methods learned and used within each course
 Course 6:
+-
+Course 7:
+-
+Course 8:
+-
+Course 9:
 -